-Except for \$500 million of unsecured public and private placement debt, our Parent Company has no capital commitments other than its guarantees of the commitments of our Operating Partnership.
+Except for \$200 million of private placement debt, our Parent Company has no capital commitments other than its guarantees of the commitments of our Operating Partnership.
 All remaining debt is held by our Operating Partnership or by our co-investment partnerships.
-The Operating Partnership is a co-issuer and a guarantor of the \$500 million of outstanding debt of our Parent Company.
+The Operating Partnership is a co-issuer and a guarantor of the \$200 million of outstanding debt of our Parent Company.
 The Parent Company will from time to time access the capital markets for the purpose of issuing new equity and will simultaneously contribute all of the offering proceeds to the Operating Partnership in exchange for additional partnership units.